Ochre: Australia

+In 2019, a new source of white ochre (gapan) was found when refurbishing the Buku-Larrnngay Mulka Art Centre at Yirrkala.

 Modern history

 The industrial process for making ochre pigment was developed by the French scientist Jean-Étienne Astier in the 1780s.
 He was from Roussillon and was fascinated by the cliffs of red and yellow clay in the region.
 He invented a process to make the pigment on a large scale, using the ochre mines and quarries in Roussillon, Rustrel, and Gargas in the Vaucluse.

-After extracting clay of 10-20% ochre from open pits or mines, he washed it to separate ochre from sand, the decanted the mixture into large basins.
+After extracting clay of 10-20% ochre from open pits or mines, he washed it to separate ochre from sand, then decanted the mixture into large basins.
 The water was then drained, and the ochre was dried, cut into bricks, crushed, sifted, and classified by colour and quality.
 The best quality was reserved for artists' pigments.

 Thanks to the process invented by Astier and refined by his successors, ochre pigments from Vaucluse were exported across Europe and around the world.
 It was not only used for artists paints and house paints; it also became an important ingredient for the early rubber industry.

 Ochre from Vaucluse was an important French export until the mid-20th century, when major markets were lost due to the Russian Revolution and the Spanish Civil War.
 Ochre also began to face growing competition from synthetic pigments.
 The quarries in Roussillon, Rustrel, and Bruoux closed one by one.
 The last active quarry is in Gargas and belongs to the Société des Ocres de France.

-In Britain, ochre was mined at Brixham, England.
+In Great Britain, ochre was mined at Brixham, England.
 It became an important product for the British fishing industry, where it was combined with oil and used to coat sails to protect them from seawater, giving them a reddish colour.
-The ochre was boiled in great caldrons, together with tar, tallow and oak bark, the last ingredient giving the name of barking yards to the places where the hot mixture was painted on to the sails, which were then hung up to dry.
+The ochre was boiled in great caldrons, together with tar, tallow, and oak bark, the last ingredient giving the name of barking yards to the places where the hot mixture was painted on to the sails, which were then hung up to dry.
 In 1894, a theft case provided insights into the use of the pigment as a food adulterant in sausage roll production whereby the accused apprentice was taught to soak brown bread in red ochre, salt, and pepper to give the appearance of beef sausage for the filling.

+Modern uses

+Paint pigment

+Ochres are non-toxic and can be used to make an oil paint that dries quickly and covers surfaces thoroughly.
+Owing to dwindling supplies of the natural product, modern ochre pigments are made using synthetic iron oxide.
+Pigments which use natural ochre pigments indicate it with the name PY-43 (Pigment yellow 43) or PBr7 on the label, following the Colour Index International system.
+However, by 2002 there were no longer any suppliers of natural iron oxide pigments registered with the Society of Dyers and Colourists' (UK) Colour Index.
+Deletion of the two codes was considered, but manufacturers fought to retain the designations for the synthetic versions of the colours.